iamsrsohag/CS504-FinalProject/README.md

 # CS504-Final Project

 This repository represents the project and tasks taught in the "CS 504: Adversarial Machine learning Course" offered at the University of Idaho.
-To know more about visit the course page [CS504 - Adversarial Machine Learning](https://www.webpages.uidaho.edu/vakanski/Adversarial_Machine_Learning.html)
+To know more visit the course page [CS504 - Adversarial Machine Learning](https://www.webpages.uidaho.edu/vakanski/Adversarial_Machine_Learning.html)

 # Introduction